-Math Expressions' single focus is the PA Standards.
-With this focus, students using Math Expressions study a small number of mathematical concepts.
-Therefore, students have the time to develop the knowledge to build in-depth understanding of major mathematical ideas.
-The Standards for Mathematical Practice are incorporated into all of the lessons.
-In Math Expressions, teachers create an inquiry-based environment and encourage constructive discussion.
-Students invent, question, model, represent and explore, but also learn and practice important math strategies.
-Through daily Math Talk, students explain their methods and, in turn, become more fluent in them.
-Mathematics content and models connect and build across the grade levels in Math Expressions to provide a progression of teaching and learning that aligns precisely with the PA Standards.
-There are multiple tools available online for students and their families for Math Expressions.
-These can be accessed at https://www.eduplace.com/parents/mthexp/
+iReady focuses on the PA Standards as well as the National Council of Teachers of Mathematics (NCTM)'s Effective Mathematics Teaching practices.
+These practices represent a core set of high-leverage teacher actions which are incorporated into all the lessons in order to activate students' application of the Standards of Mathematical Practice.
+In iReady, teachers facilitate conversations and monitor student thinking using a Try-Discuss-Connect routine.
+Students explore, question, model, represent and discuss, but also learn and apply important math strategies to deepen their thinking.
+Through daily Math Discourse, students explain their methods and, in turn, become more fluent in them.
+Mathematics content, routines and models connect and build across the grade levels in iReady to provide a progression of teaching and learning that aligns precisely with the PA Standards.
+An iReady classroom offers supporting resources to be used in lessons through a blend of purposeful print and digital components to increase student engagement and build confidence.
+There are multiple tools available online for students and their families for iReady.
+These can be accessed at https://i-readycentral.com/familycenter/.